Anxiety

 Anxiety in teenagers

-What's 'normal' teenage behaviour, and what may be anxiety?
-Learn what to look out for and the types of anxiety in teenagers.
+What's the difference between normal teenage worries and what may be anxiety?
+Learn how to spot the signs of anxiety in a teenager and where to get support.

 Signs and symptoms of an anxiety condition

-Everyone experiences anxiety differently and because we all go through it to some extent, it can be hard to recognise when it’s becoming an issue.
-According to Beyond Blue, normal anxiety tends to be limited in time and connected with some stressful situation or event.
-On the other hand, the type of anxiety experienced by people with a condition is more frequent or persistent and isn’t always connected to an obvious challenge.
+Everyone experiences anxiety differently, but it can be hard to recognise when it becomes an issue.
+According to Beyond Blue, normal anxiety tends to be limited in time and connected to a stressful situation or event.
+The type of anxiety experienced by people with a condition is more frequent or persistent and isn’t always connected to an obvious challenge.

-Because anxiety is different for everyone, there is no ‘one size fits all’ when it comes to symptoms but here are some common ones:
+Because anxiety is different for everyone, there is no ‘one size fits all’ when it comes to symptoms but here are some common examples:

 Physical

-Panic attacks, hot and cold flushes, racing heart, tightening of the chest, quick breathing, restlessness, or feeling tense, wound up and edgy.
+Panic attacks, hot and cold flushes, racing heart, a tight feeling in the chest, quick breathing, restlessness, or feeling tense, wound up or edgy.

 Psychological